Aiming For Zero Waste

 Analysis of Alternatives

-The County is currently undertaking a robust analysis of alternative options for solid waste materials management and developing a number of expanded and new recycling and waste diversion programs.
-The analysis will quantify and compare the lifecycle costs, as well as qualitative advantages (benefits and opportunities) and disadvantages (including constraints/limitations and risks) associated with each of the operational options being considered; and document the assumptions and data on which the analysis is based.
+The County undertook a robust analysis of alternative options for solid waste materials management and developing a number of expanded and new recycling and waste diversion programs.
+The analysis quantified and compared the lifecycle costs, as well as qualitative advantages (benefits and opportunities) and disadvantages (including constraints/limitations and risks) associated with each of the operational options being considered; and documented the assumptions and data on which the analysis is based.

 How the Analysis Will be Used

-In addition to providing a foundation for decision-making on the future of the County’s solid waste management system, the analysis will be used to inform budget and resource planning, and procurement strategy and solicitations, and as the foundation for changes required to the County’s Comprehensive Solid Waste Management Plan that will be required to be approved by the County Council prior to submission to the Maryland Department of the Environment.
+The analysis will be used to support consensus discussions with the County Council regarding decision-making on future improvements to the County’s solid waste management system, and will also inform budget and resource planning.
+In addition, the analysis will inform changes required to the County’s Comprehensive Solid Waste Management Plan that will be required to be approved by the County Council prior to submission to the Maryland Department of the Environment.

-Why the County is Extending the Mixed Solid Waste Processing Contract
+Why the County Extended the Resource Recovery Facility Contract

 Background: Extension of the Resource Recovery Facility and Transfer Station Operations Service Agreement

-An emergency extension (pursuant to COMAR 14.13.01.12) of the Resource Recovery Facility (RRF) and Transfer Station (TS) Service Agreement is necessary because no other processing and disposal methods for municipal solid waste (MSW), including any alternative technology systems or facility modifications currently under evaluation by the County, will be in place by April 2026, which is the current termination date of the Service Agreement for operating the facilities.
+An emergency extension (pursuant to COMAR 14.13.01.12) of the Resource Recovery Facility (RRF) and Transfer Station (TS) Service Agreement was necessary because no other processing and disposal methods for municipal solid waste (MSW), including any alternative technology systems or facility modifications currently under evaluation by the County, is expected to be in place by April 2026, which was the termination date of the previous Service Agreement for operating the facilities.

-Montgomery County (County), led by the Department of Environmental Protection (DEP), and the Northeast Maryland Waste Disposal Authority (the Authority) recently reached an agreement in principle to negotiate a short-term extension of the current Service Agreement with Reworld Montgomery for continued operations of the County’s RRF and TS for the acceptance, transfer, processing, and disposal of MSW generated in the County.
+Montgomery County (County), led by the Department of Environmental Protection (DEP), and the Northeast Maryland Waste Disposal Authority (the Authority) reached an agreement on a short-term extension of the current Service Agreement with Reworld Montgomery for continued operations of the County’s RRF and TS for the acceptance, transfer, processing, and disposal of MSW generated in the County.

-County Council and the County Executive received a Notice of Intent from the Authority on November 25, 2024.
-Within 120 days of this formal notice, the County Council can approve or object to the extension of the Service Agreement and notify the Authority.
-A public hearing is required in order for County Council to object to the extension.
-If there is no objection to the extension after 120 days, the notice is deemed accepted.
+The County Council and the County Executive received a Notice of Intent from the Authority on November 25, 2024.
+The County Council had 120 days from the date of this formal notice to object to the extension of the Service Agreement and notify the Authority.
+There was no objection during that period, and the contract extension has gone into effect.

 The RRF processes waste using mass burn technology to reduce waste and produce electricity.
 Reworld Montgomery, Inc. runs the facility for the County and the Northeast Maryland Waste Disposal Authority (NMWDA).
 The facility is in Dickerson, Maryland, on 34 acres next to the former GenOn Dickerson power station.
-It has three furnaces that burn 600 tons of waste per day, producing steam that powers a turbine to generate 63 megawatts of electricity.
+It has three furnaces that each burn 600 tons of waste per day, producing steam that powers a turbine to generate 63 megawatts of electricity.
 NMWDA funded the construction of the facility and paid off the loans in 2016.
 It also manages the contract with Reworld Montgomery for the operation of the facility and related services.
 The County has an agreement with NMWDA for waste disposal and service fees.
-The facility is currently in the second 5-year contract extension, which ends in April 2026.
-MCRRF started in August 1995 and processes about 1,800 tons of waste each day.
+The RRF began operations in August 1995 and processes about 1,800 tons of waste each day.

 How Long is the Extension?
 And when will Montgomery County Close the RRF?